Surgery is one of the main treatments for cancer. It may be used by itself or with other cancer treatments.

 It's natural to feel nervous before surgery.
 Knowing what to expect, how to plan for surgery and the recovery process can help.

 What is surgery?

-Surgery is a medical treatment performed by a surgeon to remove cancer from the body or repair a part of the body affected by cancer.
+Surgery is a way to remove cancer from the body or repair a part of the body affected by cancer.
 It usually involves cutting into the body.
 It may be called a procedure, operation or surgical resection.
 It is done by one or more surgeons and a team of other health professionals, including an anaesthetist, nurses and technicians.

 How is surgery used for cancer?

 - confirm a cancer diagnosis.
 The doctor may remove all or part of a tumour in a procedure called a biopsy

 - investigate the size of the tumour and if the cancer has spread.
 This process is called staging and is often used to guide treatment decisions

 - treat small, early-stage cancers that haven't spread.
 This may be the only treatment, or it may be combined with other treatments